Tracey DePasquale, Director

-She is a member of Christ Lutheran Church in York, where she served as director of program ministries.
+She is a member of St. Matthew Evangelical Lutheran Church, York.
+Tracey previously was a member and served as director of program ministries at Christ Lutheran, York.
 Prior to that, she taught American history, politics and economics at West York Area High School and worked as a reporter and editor at newspapers in Bloomsburg and York.

 Tracey holds a master’s degree in government administration from the University of Pennsylvania Fels Center of Government and a bachelor’s degree in journalism from Indiana University of Pennsylvania, where she was active at the Lutheran Campus Center.
 She has attended Lutheran Theological Seminary at Gettysburg, and earned her teaching certificate in secondary education through Wilson College in Chambersburg.
 Tracey grew up on a dairy farm near Mercersburg, Franklin County.